Vamix/seer-performance-model/README.md

 ## SEER Performance Model

-SEER is an iteration time prediction model for CNNs, targeting on GPU platforms.
+SEER is a performance model, mainly targeted on cuDNN convolution GPU kernels.
 For more details of SEER, please refer to our paper (SEER: A Time Prediction Model for CNNs from GPU Kernel’s View).

+### Files in the repo

+`SEER_model/`: implementation of SEER model in MATLAB.

+`cuDNN/`: data collect code for cuDNN kernels.

+`TensorFlow/`: data collect code for TensorFlow operators.

+`SEER_data_collect_cudnn.sh`: data collect script for cuDNN kernels

+`SEER_data_collect_tensorflow.sh`: data collect script for TensorFlow operators

+`parse_src_data.py`: parser code for raw data.

 ### Instructions

-SEER is a performance model, mainly targeted on cuDNN convolution GPU kernels.
-We implement the model in MATLAB and collect metrics using `nvprof`.
-Besides, we also write parser code to parse the raw profiling results into formatted Excel files.
 The workflow and related command are as following:

 1. Compile the data collecting program.